WEBCAT

 View CLI

-If you're building with WEBCAT, these resources will help you get started.
+If you want to enroll your website or adapt your web application to use WEBCAT, these resources will help you get started.